Basic keywords

 payment_date='2019-03-01'

-WHERE invoice_id=1-- by default MySQL operates on safe update mode
+-- by default MySQL operates on safe update mode

 -- Multiple update not possible by default in MySQL